crate/tsperf/DATA_GENERATOR.md

 #### INGEST_MODE

-Type: Integer
+Type: Boolean

-Values: 0 or 1
+Values: False or True

-Default: 1
+Default: True

-##### INGEST_MODE 0
+##### INGEST_MODE False

-When `INGEST_MODE` is set to `0` the Data Generator goes into "steady load"-mode.
+When `INGEST_MODE` is set to `False` the Data Generator goes into "steady load"-mode.
 This means for all edges controlled by the Data Generator an insert is performed each [INGEST_DELTA](#ingest_delta) seconds.

 **Note: If too many edges are controlled by one Data Generator instance so an insert cannot be performed in the timeframe set by INGEST_DELTA it is advised to split half the IDs to a separate Data Generator instance: e.g. one instance uses `ID_START=1, ID_END=500` and the other `ID_START=501, ID_END=1000`**

 With this configuration the [Batch Size Automator](#batch-size-automator) is disabled.
 Therefor the [Prometheus metrics](#prometheus-metrics) g_insert_time, g_rows_per_second, g_best_batch_size, g_best_batch_rps, will stay at 0.

-##### INGEST_MODE 1
+##### INGEST_MODE True

-When `INGEST_MODE` is set to `1` the Data Generator goes into "burst insert"-mode.
+When `INGEST_MODE` is set to `True` the Data Generator goes into "burst insert"-mode.
 This means it tries to insert as many values as possible.
 This mode is used populate a database and can be used to measure insert performance.

 Using this mode results in values inserted into the database at a faster rate than defined by [INGEST_DELTA](#ingest_delta) but the timestamp values will still adhere to this value and be in the defined time interval.
 This means that if [INGEST_TS](#ingest_ts) is not set to a specific value timestamps will point to the future.
 By adjusting INGEST_TS to a timestamp in the past in combination with a limited [INGEST_SIZE](#ingest_size) the rang of timestamps can be controlled.